marcuslim835/co-opeDown/DeveloperGuide.md

 ![image](https://user-images.githubusercontent.com/77620616/125154294-e85c5100-e18b-11eb-84e7-4b8d8e6bae45.png)

 ### 6.2 Project Management
 To totally eliminate the risk of publishing errors that may arise from bugs in Unity Collaborate, we have assigned work to be done by parts.
 We decided on splitting the work into smaller individual components so that there is little confusion on what is to be worked on.
-We also make sure to publish any changes and updates we made to the game frequently, so that there is a track record of the changes made.
+We also make sure to publish any changes and updates we made to the game frequently, so that there is a track record of the changes made and the other knows what has been done.
 This helps significantly when the other teammate syncs the updated work into his computer.
-Furthermore, the other teammate knows what has been done.
-Thankfully, both of us work at different timings.
-There are no instances of simutaneous uploading of work from both ends at the same time.
-We have thus far not experienced publishing errors that hinders our flow of work accordinf to out schedules.<br>
+As both of us work at different times through the day and night, we have thus far not experienced publishing errors that hinders our flow of work according to our schedules. <br>
-We meet up quite frequently via discord chats, social messaging apps and in-person so that we discuss what have to be done next and the more important tasks we have to tackle first.
-Whenever we face difficulties in building on unity, we research what should be done.
-Online tutorials and Q&As are helpful to answer our queries.
-We make sure to communicate the samll bugs we face when using unity so that these problems are made known, helping each other to avoid making similar mistakes when we are coding/ building the game.
+We meet up quite frequently via discord chats, social messaging apps and (when the situation permits) in-person so that we can discuss what have to be done next and prioritize the more important tasks we have to tackle first.
+Whenever we face difficulties in building on Unity, we consult each other and also research what should be done.
+The availability and readiness of online tutorials and Q&As are helpful to answer our queries.
+We make sure to communicate the samll bugs we face when using Unity so that these problems are made known, helping each other to avoid making similar mistakes when we are coding/building the game.
 We cross check each other's new add-ons into unity and play through the entire game, checking through all aspects to a smooth functioning gameplay.
-The projet log and shared time table we came up with keep us on the go so that we do not slack off when there is work to be done.
+The projet log and shared timetable we came up with keep us on time and on target so that we do not slack off when there is work to be done.
 As this is a group work, knowing one member's performance will affect the other, we tried to keep on task and responsible for our work.

 ### 6.3 Mistakes to Avoid
 In light of some of our easily avoidable missteps, we find that it would be beneficial to future teams for us to list out some mistakes that are avoidable but have been made by us. <br>